FeaturedSEO Research

 A simple audit workflow for teams

-If you want to turn this into work instead of theory, use this order.
+To turn this into work instead of theory, use this order.

 1. Pick one page that should plausibly appear as a supporting link for a real AI search question.